-2. Cost Sharing or Matching: Cost sharing, matching, or cost participation is not a requirement of an application in response to this funding announcement.
+Cost Sharing or Matching: Cost sharing, matching, or cost participation is not a requirement of an application in response to this funding announcement.

-D. Application and Submission Instructions
+Application and Submission Instructions

-1. Address to Request Application Package: Application packages may be downloaded from the website www.Grants.gov.
+A. Address to Request Application Package: Application packages may be downloaded from the website www.Grants.gov.

-2. Content and Form of Application:
+B. Content and Form of Application:

-a.
 Applicants should report all data in terms of the federal fiscal year (i.e., October 1 through September 30).